smartinternz02/SPS-10128-Inventory-Managment-System-for-Retailers/database.md

 # DBMS : MySQL Server 8.0 / Remote MySQL

-# Tables Used In Project JobPortal
+# Tables Used In Project IMS for Retailers's
 1. users
 2. contacts
 3. shop